KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/impl_rust/solving_distributed_system_challenges_in_rust.md

 - Another way is by introducing a channel and cloning the sender side of the channel.
 Each thread will block and perform operations on their respective clones.

-## Using Channels for Input Messages
+## ⭐️Using Channels for Input Messages

 Section Overview: In this section, the speaker demonstrates how channels can be used for injecting input messages into an outer loop.